Chinwesarah/Traveltide-Agency/README.md

     AND t2.last_trip_rank = 1
     AND t1.destination_airport = t2.destination_airport;
 ```
-6. How much session abandonment do we see?
+**Question 6.**  How much session abandonment do we see?
 Session abandonment means they browsed but did not book anything.

 **Expected columns:** session_status, no_of_sessions.